Upcoming Active Bystandership Events

 Now more than ever, communities across the country, and the law enforcement agencies that serve those communities, are recognizing that first responders must do a better job intervening when necessary to prevent their colleagues from causing harm or making costly mistakes.

 Years of academic research and on-the-ground experience have shown us that effective active bystandership can be taught.
-The Georgetown University Innovative Policing Program, partnering with global law firm Sheppard Mullin, has created Project ABLE to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
+The Georgetown University Innovative Policing Program, partnering with global law firm Sheppard Mullin, has created the ABLE Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.

-With the assistance of the Baltimore Police Department, the New Orleans Police Department, the Philadelphia Police Department, and the Washington State Criminal Justice Training Commission, along with a team of experts in a variety of fields, Project ABLE is pleased to announce the following events to help bring meaningful active bystander training to police agencies across the United States.
+With the assistance of the Baltimore Police Department, the New Orleans Police Department, the Philadelphia Police Department, and the Washington State Criminal Justice Training Commission, along with a team of experts in a variety of fields, the ABLE Project is pleased to announce the following events to help bring meaningful active bystander training to police agencies across the United States.

 ABLE Project Train-The-Trainer Events